 A mandatory orientation will be held before the start of the program.
 Attendance at the orientation is required.
-Students shall be provided with an overview of school policies and procedures, including expectations of participation, organizing your program progression, navigating POPULI, the school's distance education delivery system, and academic integrity issues.
-Students will be given an electronic copy of the student handbook and school catalog during the orientation.
-The student is required to sign a receipt and acknowledgement form upon completion of orientation.
+Students shall be provided with an overview of school policies and procedures, including expectations of participation, understanding program progression, navigating POPULI, the school's distance education delivery system, and academic integrity issues.
+There will be a number of disclosure forms for students to sign during the orientation.
+Students will be given a link to access the electronic copy of the student Handbook/Catalog during the orientation.
+The student is required to sign a receipt and Acknowledgement Form upon completion of the orientation.
 Students who do not attend the mandatory orientation jeopardize their spot in the program.